 The business school also prides itself on its diversity.
 Butler says that each year Monash admits two cohorts of 50 students each; about 20 of each cohort are international students.
 “It’s a very mixed group, it looks like the United Nations in there,” he says.
 Last year, he says, there were 21 international students from 20 different countries.

-Meanwhile, Monash’s 2017 class comprises 50% women, which Butler says is not an accident.
-“We want to get the gender balance right,” he says.
+Since inception in 2017, The Monash MBA classes have comprised 50% women, which Butler says is not an accident.“We want to get the gender balance right,” he says.
 “Diversity is a big deal for us.”

 ‘THE PROJECT-BASED MODULES REALLY HELP’